 - Abstract: We propose the Neuro-Symbolic Concept Learner (NS-CL), a model that learns visual concepts, words, and semantic parsing of sentences without explicit supervision on any of them; instead, our model learns by simply looking at images and reading paired questions and answers.
 Our model builds an object-based scene representation and translates sentences into executable, symbolic programs.
-To bridge the learning of two modules, we use a neural-symbolic reasoning module that executes these programs on the latent scene representation.
-Analog to the human concept learning, given the parsed program, the perception module learns visual concepts based on the language description of the object being referred to.
+To bridge the learning of two modules, we use a neuro-symbolic reasoning module that executes these programs on the latent scene representation.
+Analogical to human concept learning, the perception module learns visual concepts based on the language description of the object being referred to.
 Meanwhile, the learned visual concepts facilitate learning new words and parsing new sentences.
-We use curriculum learning to guide searching over the large compositional space of images and language.
+We use curriculum learning to guide the searching over the large compositional space of images and language.
 Extensive experiments demonstrate the accuracy and efficiency of our model on learning visual concepts, word representations, and semantic parsing of sentences.
 Further, our method allows easy generalization to new object attributes, compositions, language concepts, scenes and questions, and even new program domains.
 It also empowers applications including visual question answering and bidirectional image-text retrieval.

 - Keywords: Neuro-Symbolic Representations, Concept Learning, Visual Reasoning

 - TL;DR: We propose the Neuro-Symbolic Concept Learner (NS-CL), a model that learns visual concepts, words, and semantic parsing of sentences without explicit supervision on any of them.